M. D. Ramanathan

 Manjapara Devesa Bhagavathar Ramanathan (20 May 1923 – 27 April 1984) was a Carnatic music composer and vocalist who created a distinctive style of singing rich in Bhava and Laya.
 He was considered for the Madras Music Academy's Sangeetha Kalanidhi award in 1983.
+However, the award for that year was given to Sripada Pinakapani.

 Biography

 Manjapara Devesa Bhagavathar Ramanathan was born in Manjapra, Palakkad District, Madras Province (now Kerala), India on 20 May 1923, as the son of Devesa Bhagavathar and Seethalakshmi Ammal.
 His father Devesa Bhagavathar was a music teacher by profession.
-Ramanathan did his schooling in Palakkad and graduated with a BSc degree in Physics from Victoria College, Palakkad.
+Ramanathan did his schooling in ASMMHSS Alathur in Palakkad and graduated with a BSc degree in Physics from Victoria College, Palakkad.
 On completion of his studies, he traveled to Madras along with his father to improve his musical talents.

 During the same time, Rukmini Devi Arundale initiated a new course on Sangeeta Siromani at Kalakshetra.
 Ramanathan auditioned for the course and was the only student to be selected for the first batch commencing in 1944.
 Soon, he emerged as Tiger Varadachariar's favorite and was his closest disciple when the latter died in 1950.

 After his graduation, Ramanathan continued as an assistant to his guru and later became Professor of Music at Kalakshetra.
 He also served as the Principal of the College of Fine Arts at Kalakshetra.